yoramterleth/uiglaciology/content/3-code.md

   You can also [learn more about conda environments below](https://github.com/tbartholomaus/uiglaciology/blob/master/content/3-code.md#environments-internally-consistent-sets-of-python-modules).<br/>

 3. _Start coding_<br/><br/>
   Open either Spyder or Jupyter Lab to start an interface for coding pythong.
 [More on these two options below](https://github.com/tbartholomaus/uiglaciology/blob/master/content/3-code.md#preferred-python-interface).
-To begin, Tim recommends Jupyter lab.<br/>
+If you're just getting started, Tim recommends Jupyter Lab.<br/>

 4. _Learning python_<br/><br/>
   If you are new to python, or just need a consistent primer for what's involved in python's core functionality, Tim recommends starting with [scipy-lectures.org](https://scipy-lectures.org/).
 You can use the website itself or download the entire lecture set as a 600+ page PDF and scroll through it (Tim's preferred method).
-To start, read and work through Chap 1 ("Python scientific computing ecosystem"), Chap 2 ("The Python language" sections "First Steps," "Basic types," and "Control Flow"), and then all of Chap 4 ("NumPy") and Chap 5 ("Matplotlib"). <br/>
+To get going, read and work through Chap 1 ("Python scientific computing ecosystem"), Chap 2 ("The Python language" sections "First Steps," "Basic types," and "Control Flow"), and then all of Chap 4 ("NumPy") and Chap 5 ("Matplotlib").
+Don't just skim these sections, but actually have Jupyter Lab or Spyder open and execute the code, experimenting along the way.<br/>
   The [python website](https://wiki.python.org/moin/BeginnersGuide) also provides useful tutorials that are helpful for beginners. <br/>
   Once you are past the basics, googling for answers is essential.
 Stack Overflow and Stackexchange are invaluable tools for professional, beginner, and enthusiastic programmers.
 Both are question and answer platforms used across the programming community to solve coding problems collaboratively.
 They will frequently come up in Google searches.<br/>